13 Top-Rated Things to Do in Red Lodge, MT

 Between Red Lodge High School and Coal Miners Memorial Park, Yellowstone Wildlife Sanctuary offers a refuge for animals otherwise not fit to live in the wild.
 This non-profit animal haven has operated for more than 30 years.
 The American Sanctuary Association recently accredited the facility.
 It's the first sanctuary in Montana to receive this accreditation.

-The sanctuary is open to the public six days of the week during the summers (closed Tuesdays).
-It is only open on the weekends during the winter (Nov 1 - Feb 28).
+The sanctuary is open to the public six days a week during the summer (closed Tuesdays).
+It is only open Friday through Sunday during the shoulder seasons (November, December, and April).
+The facility is closed to the public except for private tours between January and March.
 Unique animal encounters are available by arrangement ahead of time.

 Address: 615 2nd Street E, Red Lodge, Montana